-The Nursing Program offers professional nursing education to the culturally and academically diverse population of the region.
-To realize this mission, the nursing program: provides non-nurses, licensed nurses, and graduate nurses undergraduate studies in nursing; implements, evaluates, and refines the curriculum to produce culturally competent, caring nurses who think creatively and critically and meet national professional nursing standards.

-The Nursing Program increases the body of nursing knowledge through research and creative endeavors.
-To realize this mission, the nursing programs encourages faculty and students to participate in research, projects, programs, and advanced study; and conducts, and disseminates findings of research and health-related projects.

-The Nursing Program serves culturally diverse people and health care providers of the region.
-To realize this mission, the nursing program: offers continuing education and consultation, locally and through distance technology; and provides leadership to raise standards, enhance health and well-being, and promote collegiality between providers.
+- 1. To offer professional nursing education to the culturally and academically diverse population of the region.
+To realize this mission, the nursing program: provides non-nurses, licensed nurses, and graduate nurses undergraduate studies in nursing; implements, evaluates, and refines the curriculum to produce culturally competent, caring nurses who think creatively and critically and meet national professional nursing standards. - To increase the body of nursing knowledge through research and creative endeavors.
+To realize this mission, the nursing programs encourages faculty and students to participate in research, projects, programs, and advanced study; and conduct, and disseminate findings of research and health-related projects. - 3.
+To serve culturally diverse people and health care providers of the region.
+To realize this mission, the nursing program offers continuing education and consultation locally and through distance technology; and provides leadership to raise standards, enhance health and well-being, and promote collegiality between providers.